Bootstrapping quantum process tomography via a perturbative ansatz: PAPA+GST -qubit Gates

 So far we have only commented on the ideal two-qubit gates that need to be characterized for a given $N$-qubit process, and not on the other criteria for PAPA+GST, namely tolerable error.
 The general criteria is not as strong as all error needing to be gate-independent.
 For instance, three-qubit gates such as $\hat{G}_1\otimes\hat{G}_2\otimes\hat{G}_3$ may have error that is dependent on the specific single-qubit gates implemented, as this will be captured in characterization of the two-qubit reductions.
 Similarly, if the error in a single-qubit gate depends on the gate implemented on another qubit (i.e. context dependence) this will also be captured by PAPA+GST.

-The fact that both gate-dependent and context-dependent error fits within the PAPA+GST framework for simultaneous single-qubit gates comes from the fact that the physical implementation of the simultaneous single-qubit gates on $N$ qubit is the same as on two qubits.
+The fact that both gate-dependent and context-dependent error fits within the PAPA+GST framework for simultaneous single-qubit gates comes from the fact that the physical implementation of the simultaneous single-qubit gates on $N$ qubits is the same as on two-qubits.
 This is often not the case for an entangling gate such as ${\rm CNOT}_{12}\otimes\hat{\iden}$, where the physical implementation, such as a CR-CNOT, could be vastly different than the physical implementation of the gates in its reduced two-qubit decomposition, cf. Eqs.~\eqref{eqn:Cx1}-\eqref{eqn:Cx3}.

-In the case of the CR-CNOT used in the main text, this is especially true for the error model assumed, overrotation and cross-talk, is intrinsic to the CR-CNOT, and as such GST characterization of the simultaneous single-qubit gates on qubit pairs 1-3 and 2-3 would not capture this error.
-Even a large difference in gate-length between entangling and simultaneous single-qubit gates can result in a discrepancy in their error due to decoherence, and is enough to make PAPA+GST inapplicable.
-In such situations standard PAPA should be used in combination with another SPAM-insensitive two-qubit QPT technique should be used.
+This is especially true in the case of the CR-CNOT where the error model assumed in Eq.~\eqref{eqn:UCR} -- over-rotation plus cross-talk -- is intrinsic to the CR interaction.
+As such, GST characterization of the simultaneous single-qubit gates $\hat{Z}\otimes\hat{\iden}$ and $\hat{X}\otimes\hat{\iden}$ (on qubit pairs 1-3 and 2-3 respectively) would not contain any signature of this error.
+This makes PAPA+GST impossible, as two qubit tomography from GST would be inconsistent across qubit pairs.
+Even a large difference in gate-length between entangling and single-qubit gates can result in an error discrepancy due to decoherence, and this is enough to make PAPA+GST inapplicable.
+In such situations standard PAPA should be used in combination with other SPAM-insensitive two-qubit QPT techniques.